surajitsaikia27/RealtimeObjectDetection_YOLO3/README.md

 ## Testing
 Once you have trained the model, you will be needing a webcam to see how well the objects are detected.
+The trained model will be saved as trained_weights_ODI.h5 in Model_weights folder.

 To test the model, please type the following command from the root directory.